sassoftware/sas-container-runtime/examples/AzureDeployment/README.md

 ```

-In deference to all the Python fans here is the same example in Python.
+Here is the same example in Python.

 ```python